 Talking With Your Spouse

-Beginning a conversation with a loved one, especially your husband or wife, about a drinking problem they may have can be difficult, it is necessary if you want to ensure their safety and longevity.
+Beginning a conversation with a loved one, especially your husband or wife, who may be an alcoholic can be difficult, it is necessary if you want to ensure their safety and longevity.
 It is best to choose a time to talk with your spouse when both of you are calm and sober.
 Bring the subject up gently, talk about a time in the recent past that you were worried about them.
 Maybe they drove a car when they shouldn’t have.

 Let them know that you are coming from a place of love and you want them to do what is best for themselves and your family.
 It is not out of the ordinary for your loved one to get defensive as a result of you being critical toward their lifestyle.